Chiricahua National Monument, Arizona, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to regular shoes, you should bring snow boots.
-For visiting Chiricahua National Monument, a great option is these boots:
+In addition to standard shoes, it's important to bring snow boots.
+For visiting Chiricahua National Monument, we suggest these boots:

 Waterproof jacket that can be used in snow

-Chiricahua National Monument has some excellent skiing If you plan to ski, we would suggest:
+Chiricahua National Monument has some famous ski slopes If you plan to ski, we also recommend:

 - day pack